last modified: Tuesday, 11-May-2021 09:43:20 CEST

 This section is now a page of its own: Quartz as a Rock-Forming Mineral

 Quartz is often found in veins that cut through rocks.
 Although the term "vein" suggests this, the veins of quartz and other minerals are usually not thin tubes, but rather thin sheets.
-The veins can form under various conditions, and depending on these conditions, may or may not bear quartz crystals in them.
+The veins can form under various conditions, and depending on these conditions, may or may not contain quartz crystals.

 Vertical quartz veins in a coarse-grained red granite at Cala Sarraina beach, at the northern end of the Costa Paradiso, Trinità d' Agultu, Sassari Province, Sardegna, Italy.
 These veins almost always run parallel to the major fracture zones of the large granite batholith that makes up large parts of northern Sardegna and the neighboring island of Corsica.